CRESYM/colib0.github.io/pages/models/generations/SM1/GENSAL/index.md

 </div>

-an expression that is applicable to all the stator quantities such as voltage or flux.
+An expression that is applicable to all the stator quantities such as voltage or flux.
 The *zero-sequence* current is always 0 in three-phase balanced conditions.

 The transformation can be applied to the stator currents and fluxes equations from the general model while using the new inductance values.
 This derivation is omitted as it is laborious (it can be consulted in [[1]](#1) or [[5]](#5)).
 The flux expressions in the dq0 reference frame are: